 - Problems with sleeping: If your baby’s sleep pattern has stabilized and now they seem to regress from that, teething could be to blame.
-It’s not necessarily the reason because there can be other causes such as cold or congestion.
+It’s not necessarily the reason because there can be other causes, such as cold or congestion.
 Teething is worth considering though if you notice more frequent wakings in the night.

 - Drooling: A teething baby can unleash an insane amount of drooling.
 You’ll see a near-constant stream of it coming out of their mouths.
 You’ll also notice their shirts seem to be perpetually damp.

-- A whitish looking area just under the gums: That’s strong evidence - it’s a tooth nearing the surface.
+- A whitish-looking area just under the gums: That’s strong evidence - it’s a tooth nearing the surface.
 It can still be a while before that tooth erupts from the gum though.

-- Inflamed looking gums: Do your baby’s gums visually seem swollen or bright red?
+- Inflamed-looking gums: Do your baby’s gums visually seem swollen or bright red?
 That's likely due to teething.

-- Grabbing at their ears or face: Many parents associate ear-grabbing with ear infections in babies, and they’re right to do so - that’s a common symptom for that ailment.
+- Grabbing at their ears or face: Many parents associate ear-grabbing with ear infections in babies, and they’re right to do so - that’s a common symptom of that ailment.
 But face and ear-grabbing or rubbing can also be a sign of teething.
 Babies are trying to do what they can to localize and relieve their discomfort.

 - Diarrhea: There is no solid proof that diarrhea has a relationship to teething, but some babies may have loose motions while teething.